Brief description of the workflow

 • Starting point: You want to start a new project or work on a project that is led by another developer.

-• Either start the project in your own fork if you are the lead developer of the project, or ask for write access to the lead developer’s fork.
+• Either start the project in your own fork if you are the lead developer of the project, ask for write access to the lead developer’s fork, or follow the same workflow as you would with XGC-Devel but using the lead developer’s fork as the parent repo.
+(This requires adding that developer’s fork as a remote source to the working copy of your fork.

 • Adhere to the naming convention [username]/[branch name] so that the owners of branches can easily be identified (especially if you work in someone else’s fork).